thenexthub/Codira/docs/Backtracing.rst

 +----+---------+--------------------------+-------------------------------------+

-If crash catching is enabled, the signal handler will be installed for any process that links the Swift runtime.
+If crash catching is enabled, the signal handler will be installed for any process that links the Codira runtime.
 If you replace the handlers for any of these signals, your program will no longer produce backtraces for program failures that lead to the handler you have replaced.